eliminmax/eambfc/README.md

              (This program will remove this at the end of the input file to create the output file name)

-* -q and -j will not affect arguments passed before they were
+* -q and -j will not affect arguments passed before they were.

+** Optimization will mess with error reporting, as error locations will be location in the intermediate representation text, rather than the source code.

 Remaining options are treated as source file names.
 If they don't end with '.bf' (or the extension specified with '-e'), the program